On this page, we detail everything you need to know about tourist visas for Dubai.

 A Visa run is a common expression used for when you leave the country, in order to immediately re-enter and start a fresh visit visa.

 Most commonly, this is done on the UAE’s border with Oman.
-We have a detailed guide to Oman border runs coming soon.
+We have a detailed guide here how border runs from Dubai works.

 Road trip to Oman?